angular/components/DEV_ENVIRONMENT.md

 `material-pr12345-a1b2c3d.tgz`).

 One can use the URL to the `.tgz` file for each package to install them as dependencies in a project they need to test the Pull Request changes against.
-[Yarn](https://yarnpkg.com/lang/en/docs/cli/add) supports installing dependencies from URLs to `.tgz` files.
-As an example, update the dependencies in `package.json` to point to the artifact URLs and then run `yarn` to install the packages:
+Pnpm or Yarn support installing dependencies from URLs to `.tgz` files.
+As an example, update the dependencies in `package.json` to point to the artifact URLs and then run `pnpm` to install the packages:

 ```json
 "dependencies": {